Manage Hostnames

 • 2606:4700::6811:1109

-Once you have updated your DNS records, you must remove the hostname and re-add it from Umbraco Cloud to re-validate the certificate with Cloudflare.
+Once you have updated your DNS records, remove the hostname and re-add it from Umbraco Cloud to re-validate the certificate with Cloudflare.

 Check with your DNS host or hostname registrar regarding configuration details for your Hostnames.